 People are actively posting within this community, but not many folks are interacting with those posts.
 For example, today there were 58 posts published on Social Media Today’s LinkedIn Group, yet only 14 thumbs-ups and 1 comment.

-Part of showing yourself as knowledgable in the social media realm includes publishing original content, and the other part includes interacting on other people’s content.
+Part of showing yourself as knowledgeable in the social media realm includes publishing original content, and the other part includes interacting on other people’s content.
 You might be able to add to the conversation or highlight a part that really hit you.

 Right now, most folks in this community seem to be leaning into publishing and forgetting.
 This can still be a benefit!
-It is a feed full of social media news and thoughts that you can learn from, curate and even choose to interact with.
+It is a feed full of social media news and thoughts that you can learn from, curate, and even choose to interact with.